ddc-java-13/picky-eater/docs/index.md

 Picky Eater

 Summary

 Replace this paragraph with one or more paragraphs summarizing the purpose and operation of the Android app you propose to develop in this project.
+The purpose of this app is to to allow  the Userr to take an ingredient and put it into a database that will help thm to choose a recipe based on their selected ingredient.

 ## Intended users
 An online resource that gives the user recipe ideas for a full menu selection.
 The purpose of this app will allow any user to type in an ingredient and choose a recipe to make from a database of multi-ethnic selections.